When and how do I apply for courses and programmes?

 Answer: You apply for all courses and undergraduate and Master’s programmes at universityadmissions.se.
 The website also has information on important dates for the course or programme you are applying for.
 On SLU’s admission pages, you’ll find more information on important dates.

 All degree programmes at SLU, undergraduate and Master’s, start in the autumn semester.
 No programmes start in the spring semester.
-Our foundation semester starts in both autumn and spring.
+Our foundation semester only starts in spring.

 For many of our courses and programmes, you can submit a late application after the deadline for applications.
 You will find more information on late applications at universityadmissions.se.